 Progression Routes into Higher Education

-Programmes leading to Level 5 and Level 6 Major Awards are available through providers who have programmes validated with QQI.
-Application to participate in the programme is made directly to the provider.
+PLC or further education courses leading to Level 5 and Level 6 major awards are available through providers who have programmes validated by QQI (Quality & Qualifications Ireland).
+Application to participate in the programme is made directly to the course provider after graduating with sufficient QQI points from a further education course.

 Rules for Eligibility to the Scheme